Algebraic approximations of fibrations in abelian varieties over a curve: Introduction

 \section{Introduction}

-Let $X$ be a compact Kähler manifold.
+Let $X$ be a compact K\"ahler manifold.
 An \emph{algebraic approximation of $X$} is a deformation $\cX \to \gD$ of $X$ such that, up to shrinking $\gD$, the subset parameterizing projective manifolds in this family is dense in $\gD$.
-Whether a compact Kähler manifold admits an algebraic approximation is generally known as the Kodaira problem.
-For compact Kähler surfaces, Kodaira showed that algebraic approximations always exist~\cite{KodairaSurfaceII}; see also~\cite{Schrackdefo, CaoJApproxalg, GrafDefKod0, ClaudonToridefequiv, ClaudonHorpi1} for other positive results.
-But in higher dimension, there exist compact Kähler manifolds constructed by Voisin which can be distinguished from the projective ones by topological invariants~\cite{Voisincs}.
-In particular, these manifolds do not have any algebraic approximation.
+Whether or not a compact K\"ahler manifold admits an algebraic approximation is generally known as the Kodaira problem.
+For compact K\"ahler surfaces, Kodaira showed that algebraic approximations always exist~\cite{KodairaSurfaceII}.
+But starting from dimension 4 and on, there exist compact K\"ahler manifolds constructed by Voisin which do not have any algebraic approximation~\cite{Voisincs}.

-Although there exist compact Kähler manifolds which fail to admit algebraic approximations, for most compact Kähler manifolds, the existence of algebraic approximations is still unknown.
-For some classes of manifolds, it is expected that the Kodaira problem would have a positive answer.
-For instance, a conjecture due to Th.
-Peternell states that every \emph{minimal} compact Kähler manifold has an algebraic approximation.